Game Changing Open Basement Stair Ideas

 What a difference our open staircase design made in our basement.

-To create a cohesive look, the stair treads are stained the same color (Cognac by Valspar) the hardwood floor throughout the house and the risers are painted Extra White color by Sherwin-Williams.
+To create a cohesive look, the stair treads are stained the same color (Cognac by Valspar) the hardwood floor throughout the house and the stair risers are painted Extra White color by Sherwin-Williams.

 Interior Designer Stair Tip:

 Basement step ideas: If you are thinking of basement stair color ideas, be sure to consider the amount of traffic your basement steps will have.
 Darker paint or stain colors will hide dirt and scuff marks.
-I love lighter colors but basement stair treads may be better in a darker color.
+I love lighter paint colors but basement stair treads may be better in a darker color.
 If you chose a lighter tread color, consider a stair runner.

 Note: The wall color is lullaby by Sherwin-Williams.